EMS-TU-Ilmenau/isac-uav-dataset/docs/2-dataformat.markdown

 | 7to6_H15_V5    | 8to7_H15_V11    | 8to7_H30_V5    | 7to8_H30_V11    |
 | 7to8_H15_V5    |                 |                | 8to7_H30_V11    |
 | 8to7_H15_V5    |                 |                |                 |

+# Applied Preprocessing Steps
+To obtain the $$H(f,t)$$ snapshots in the dataset, a few preprocessing steps have been applied.

+{: .warning}
+Under construction